noelherrick/phaxio-java/README.md

 ### Rate limiting

-The com.phaxio.Phaxio API is rate limited.
+The Phaxio API is rate limited.
 If you make too many requests too quickly, you might receive this error.
 Check the exception message, wait a second, and then try your request again.

 ## Writing callbacks (webhooks)

 Writing a callback to get fax send or receive events is simple.
 Read this [handy guide](CALLBACKS.md) to get started.

-&copy; 2016-2017 com.phaxio.Phaxio
+&copy; 2016-2017 Phaxio